greeeg/redefined.cloud/content/terms/service-mesh/index.en.md

 ---
-slug: 'service-mesh'
-title: 'Service mesh'
+name: 'Service mesh'
-description: ''
+summary: ''
 keywords: ['service mesh']
-published: true
 ---

 Let's imagine two groups of friends organizing a birthday party for a friend, Lisa.
 They all play a role in organizing this party (buying balloons, cooking the cake, bringing candles, etc.).